-Do you know that Alzheimer's is the most common cause of Dementia and is currently ranked as the sixth leading cause of death in the United States.
-But according to some researchers this disorder may rank third just behind heart disease and cancer, as a cause of death for older people.
+Do you know that Alzheimer's is the most common cause of Dementia?
+According to some researchers, this disorder may rank third just behind heart disease and cancer, as a cause of death for older people.
 Most people with the disease are diagnosed after age 65.
 It is said that Alzheimer's disease accounts for 60 percent to 80 percent of dementia cases.

-Therefore, we can say that Alzheimer's is a neurodegenerative and a progressive disease that slowly destroys memory and other functions related to the memory.
-It happens when plagues containing beta amyloid form in the brain.
+Therefore, we can say that Alzheimer's is a neurodegenerative and progressive disease that slowly destroys memory and other functions related to memory.
+It happens when plagues containing beta-amyloid form in the brain.

-A person suffering from this disease not able to think properly and the ability to carry out the simplest tasks destroys.
-With the time, symptoms of Alzheimer’s become worsen; it becomes difficult for a person to remember recent events, to reason and even to recognise people they know.
+A person suffering from this disease is not able to think properly and the ability to carry out the simplest tasks destroys.
+With time, symptoms of Alzheimer’s become worsen; it becomes difficult for a person to remember recent events, to reason, and even to recognize people they know.